Madera County, California: Government

-The government of Madera County is mandated by the California Constitution to have a five-member Board of Supervisors elected to staggered four-year terms.
-The Board of Supervisors: District 1, Jordan Wamhoff; District 2, David Rogers; District 3, Robert Poythress; District 4, Leticia Gonzalez; District 5, Robert Macaulay; and County Administrator, Jay Varney; and staff provide for voter registration and elections, law enforcement, jails, vital records, property records, tax collection, public health, roads, and social services for the entire county.
+Madera County is organized as a General Law County under the provision of the California Government Code.
+The county has five supervisorial districts and one supervisor is elected from each district every four years.
+The government of Madera County is mandated by the California Constitution to have a five-member board of supervisors elected to staggered four-year terms.
+The board consists of: District 1, Jordan Wamhoff; District 2, David Rogers; District 3, Robert Poythress; District 4, Leticia Gonzalez; District 5, Robert Macaulay; and County Administrator Jay Varney.
+Staff provide for voter registration and elections, law enforcement, jails, vital records, property records, tax collection, public health, roads, and social services for the entire county.
 It is the local government for all unincorporated areas.
-Other elected offices include the Sheriff, Tyson Pogue; District Attorney, Sally Orme Moreno; Assessor, Brian Glover (acting); Auditor-Controller, David Richstone; Treasurer-Tax Collector, Tracy Kennedy; and Clerk/Registrar of Voters-Recorder, Rebecca Martinez.
+Other elected offices include Sheriff Tyson Pogue, District Attorney Sally Orme Moreno, Assessor Brian Glover (acting), Auditor-Controller David Richstone, Treasurer-Tax Collector Tracy Kennedy, and Clerk/Registrar of Voters-Recorder Rebecca Martinez.

 Policing

 Madera County Sheriff's Office

-The Sheriff's Office and staff provide court protection, jail administration, and coroner service for all of Madera County with its total population of approximately 156,000 residents.
-The Sheriff provides police patrol and detective services to the unincorporated areas of the county, which contain approximately 70,000 residents, or 45% of Madera County's total population.
-The Sheriff's main station and offices are in the City of Madera.
-There are two Sheriff's substations: Oakhurst, population 3,000, and The Madera Ranchos, population 12,000, both on Highway 41 to Yosemite National Park in the Sierras.
+The sheriff's office and staff provide court protection, jail administration, and coroner service for all of Madera County with its total population of approximately 156,000 residents.
+The sheriff provides police patrol and detective services to the unincorporated areas of the county, which contain approximately 70,000 residents, or 45% of Madera County's total population.
+The sheriff's main station and offices are in the City of Madera.
+There are two sheriff's substations: Oakhurst, population 3,000, and the Madera Ranchos, population 12,000, both on Highway 41 to Yosemite National Park in the Sierras.